Membership Inference Attacks on Recommender System: A Survey: Introduction

+We present the first systematic survey that comprehensively summarizes existing membership inference attacks and defense mechanisms in recommendation systems.
+Specifically, we establish a taxonomy of MIA approaches across multiple dimensions and analyze their theoretical foundations, methodologies, evaluation protocols, emerging challenges, and future research directions to guide the development of privacy-preserving RecSys.
+A closely related survey, Hu et al.~\cite{hu2022} in 2022, describes the MIAs in general, covering only one paper in RecSys MIA.
+Since then, more unique features of RecSys MIAs have been explored, and thus, they deserve a dedicated, more systematic in-depth analysis.
+Our extensive, up-to-date literature search and analysis are timely and address this urgent need.
+The main contributions of this article are summarized as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first work to provide a comprehensive review of membership inference attacks and related defenses on RecSys models.
-In this work, we establish novel taxonomies for membership inference attacks and defenses, respectively, according to various criteria. \item We categorize all existing works of MIAs on RecSys based on user-level and user-interaction level. \item MIAs on RecSys is an active and ongoing area of research.
-Based on the literature reviewed, we have discussed the challenges yet to be solved and proposed several promising future directions for MIAs designed on RecSys to inspire interested readers to explore this field in more depth. \item We summarize the evaluation resources for recommendation unlearning, including the commonly used datasets, recommendation models, and evaluation metrics regarding each design principle.
-By providing a clear mapping of these resources, we aim to assist researchers in selecting the appropriate tools for evaluating the effectiveness of different MIAs approaches. \end{itemize}
+\begin{itemize} \item \textbf{Comprehensive Review.} To the best of our knowledge, this is the first work to provide a comprehensive review of membership inference attacks and related defenses on RecSys models.
+In this work, we establish novel taxonomies of membership inference attacks and defenses, respectively, based on various criteria. \item \textbf{Datasets and Metrics.} We summarize the evaluation resources for MIAs on RecSys, including the commonly used datasets, recommendation models, and evaluation metrics regarding each design principle.
+By providing a clear mapping of these resources, we aim to help researchers select the appropriate tools to evaluate the effectiveness of different MIA approaches. \item \textbf{Challenges and Future Direction.} MIAs on RecSys is an active and ongoing area of research.
+Based on the literature reviewed, we have discussed the challenges yet to be solved and proposed several promising future directions for MIAs designed on RecSys to inspire interested readers to explore this field in more depth. \item \textbf{Online Updating Resource.} We create an open-source repository\footnote{\url{https://github.com/Richardwarriors/Membership-Inference-Attacks-on-Recommendation-System}} that includes most, if not all, the relevant work.
+This repository provides links to all papers and released code to help researchers interested in this area.
+As a small number of the surveyed papers are only available as preprints, authors are welcome to update us when the full publication information becomes available.
+We will continue to update the repository with new work in this domain.
+We hope this open-source repository will shed light on future research on membership inference analysis in RecSys. \end{itemize}

 The rest of the article is organized as follows: Section \ref{sec:Preliminary} introduces MIAs on RecSys preliminaries.
-Section \ref{sec:MIAsRecSys} introduces the existing attack approaches and provide taxonomies to categorize the released papers.
-In Section 4, we discuss current defense on MIAs-RecSys. discuss the challenges and propose the future directions. concludes this article.
+Section \ref{sec:MIAsRecSys} introduces the existing attack approaches and provides taxonomies to categorize the released papers.
+In Section \ref{sec:Defense}, we discuss current defenses on RecSys MIAs.
+Section \ref{sec:future and direction} discusses the challenges and proposes future directions.
+Section \ref{sec:conclusion} concludes this article.